Soaps - British

 Hollyoaks - 2005

-Whilst Brookside declined in popularity, Channel 4's much more recent teen soap from the 90s Hollyoaks flourished, and with the eventual demise of the Liverpudlian soap, has become the new main soap for 4, airing 5 nights a week once the close finished.
-Made by the same company behind Brookside, Mersey Television, the soap follows the happenings of peopls in a fictional area of Chester.
+Whilst Brookside declined in popularity, Channel 4's later introduced teen soap from the 90s Hollyoaks flourished.
+With the eventual demise of the Liverpudlian soap, it become the new main soap for Channel 4, airing 5 nights a week once the close finished alongside frequent extra editions for spinoff channels such as E4.
+Made by the same company behind Brookside, Mersey Television (Later Lime Pictures), the soap follows the happenings of people in a fictional area of Chester.

 Family Affairs - 2002